asahicantu/obsidian/Presentations/HelloStavanger/Notes raw.md

 # Disclaimier
 The following notes are a set of self reflections and my aim to bring/contribute with questions and toughts which might help us humans to challenge our status quo, bring into our attention span situations that are happening in our world, circle of concern and potentially contribute to surf the coming wave of post tech ai

+# I will try to
+encourage you to resignify the concept of intelligence dependece humanity

+## H2.0
+in the past...

+It seems it was easier to anthropomorphize natural phenomenons

+now they have a scientific explanation, and little by little we aproach to an all-known, all accurate corpus of knowledge

+---
+We have the power to choose how we create solution for the current world problems probably more than we realize

+I believe it is more important to look at each other now, to avoid repeating the mistakes that as a world we are currently suffering.
+If we had time, we could have done things differently

+## Lost connections

 ## Renaming
 Artifitial
 Alien